blairliikala/Caption-Reader/README.md

 </script>
 ```

-### Option 2: File
+### Option 2: File (`src`)

-Provide the path to a caption file the `file` parameter on the element.
+Provide the path to a caption file the `src` parameter on the element.
 This uses a lightweight caption parser and may be a bit more strict to file types.

 ```html
 <video controls>